KeaneWu/DataAnalystLearningProjects/README.md

 2. pj2 is the second project when I learned some python and applied the build-in functions of python for cleaning the data.
 3. impj2 is the project that analyzing the data from TMDB by applying Regression methods in order to find out the factors that affect the adjusted revenue.
 4. A/B test is the practical project for applying hypothesis test by numpy and pandas in python in order to figure whether new page will lead to more conversions.
+5. Investigate_a_Dataset is the exploratory data analysis for TMDB data.